This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Personally, it has given me the confidence to really commit to photography, videography and blogging full-time from January.
 By choice, I generally pay for all my own travel, which can rack up the costs when it is 365 days a year.
 The plus side of this is I can pick where I go and what I cover; the downside is I’ll spend a lot of time doing web design work to make ends meet.
 As of January 27th, I’m moving to Portugal, making a base and excited for the extra time that will allow me to focus on making quality travel content.

 What kind of stuff will I be working on with LP?

 The best thing about being a Pathfinder is the variety of projects I’ve been able to work on.
-From presenting videos about the culture in Queensland to filming the epic Lares Trek in Peru, I’m really hoping to focus on video next year more.
+From presenting videos about the culture in Queensland to filming the epic Lares Trek in Peru, I’m really hoping to focus on videos next year.

 I’ve also penned some posts on the website from places such as Singapore, Edinburgh and Montenegro.
 Taken the LP Snapchat to explore Taranaki, Japan and The Bellarine Peninsula.
-Dished out a few Instagram takeovers from Oman, Portugal and The Balkans and been able to get involved with plenty more cool travel stuff.
+I dished out a few Instagram takeovers from Oman, Portugal and The Balkans and have been able to get involved with plenty more cool travel stuff.

 How you can join the Lonely Planet Pathfinders family…

-If you are a travel blogger, Instagrammer, YouTuber/Videographer or a travel photographer then come join the lpPathfinders team.
+If you are a travel blogger, Instagrammer, YouTuber/Videographer, or travel photographer, then join the pathfinders’ team.

 The programme has three stages.
-Community, Assignment and Trailblazer but it’s not set in stone, some people jump up or get assignments early on.
-Initially, at community level, you can get involved by sharing your work on the monthly round-ups and get noticed by the team at LP.
+Community, Assignment and Trailblazer, but it’s not set in stone; some people jump up or get assignments early on.
+Initially, at the community level, you can get involved by sharing your work on the monthly round-ups and get noticed by the team at LP.
 After that, all of the above is a possibility.